 \end{equation}

-which accounts for cylindrical symmetry around the \(x\)-axis in the plenum.
-A sketch of our simulation domain with boundary conditions (BC’s) is shown in Figure 2, where the inset figure shows details of the embedded plenum in the structured adaptive grid with three levels in total.
+which takes into account the cylindrical symmetry around the \(x\)-axis.
+A sketch of our simulation domain with boundary conditions (BC's) is shown in Figure 2, where the inset figure shows details of the embedded plenum in the structured adaptive grid with a total of three levels.

-Figure 3 shows contours of the non-dimensional velocity together with the adaptive grid.
-Initial Flow conditions are \(M_0=2.62\) and \(M_b=0.38\) for the shock Mach number and background Mach number, respectively.
-Comparing the two subfigures, the adaptive grid allows a high resolution of high gradients and discontinuities.
-In both subfigures it can be clearly seen that only the regions of the grid around embedded boundaries, the vortices formed by Kevin-Helmholtz instabilities in the shear layer of the background jet and those of the shock front have been refined.
-Whereas the other regions of the flow are only mapped on the coarsest grid.
+Figure 3 shows the contours of the dimensionless velocity together with the adaptive grid.
+The initial flow conditions are \(M_0=2.62\) and \(M_b=0.38\) for the shock Mach number and the background Mach number, respectively.
+The comparison of the two figures shows that the adaptive grid enables a high resolution of the high gradients and discontinuities.
+In both figures it can be clearly seen that only the areas of the grid around the embedded edges, the vortices formed by Kevin-Helmholtz instabilities in the shear layer of the background jet and those of the shock front have been refined.
+The other areas of the flow, on the other hand, are only mapped on the coarsest grid.

 References